ThomasKaiser/Knowledge/articles/Quick_Preview_of_ODROID-N2.md

 A lot of clueless people (me included) think/thought heat would be rising.
 It doesn't, [it just radiates in all directions while only hot/warm **air** rises](https://forum.odroid.com/viewtopic.php?f=149&t=31277&start=250#p235544).
 As such having the huge heatsink at the bottom isn't that much of an issue (personally tested with ODROID HC1 which uses exactly the same design of having the SoC on the bottom PCB side directly attached to a giant heatsink below -- [around 1°C difference depending on having the heatsink at the bottom or top](https://forum.armbian.com/topic/4983-odroid-hc1-hc2/))

-Combining this huge heatsink with a cheap plastic cover creates a full enclosure able to efficiently dissipate the heat to the outside unlike RPi inspired 'cooling solutions' where the SoC is on the wrong PCB side and also *inside* the enclosure making efficient heat dissipation nearly impossible.
+Combining this huge heatsink with a cheap plastic cover creates a full enclosure able to efficiently dissipate the heat to the outside unlike RPi inspired 'cooling solutions' where the SoC is on the wrong PCB side and also its heatsink or fansink is *inside* the enclosure making efficient heat dissipation nearly impossible.

+The sbc-bench run and Hardkernel's own load test show that heat dissipation with this passively cooled approach works excellent.

 ![](../media/ODROID-N2-open-enclosure.jpg)

 ## Final thoughts

-None yet, need *sbc-bench* numbers first to be able to get an idea about N2's CPU performance.
+TBD